SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Pinkie walks over to Starlight's desk.
 "The Pink Tax, it's a tax on pink ponies."

-"That's ridiculous, are you sure it's real?"
+"That's ridiculous, there's no way that is real."

-"Yes, and I'm not paying this year!"
+"It is real, and I'm not paying this year!"

 "How are you going to do that?"